MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ::: moniker range="sc-dpm-2019"

-## New features in DPM 2019
+## New features in DPM 2019 and DPM 2019 UR1

- See the following sections for detailed information about the new features/feature updates supported in DPM 2019.
+ See the following sections for detailed information about the new features/feature updates supported in DPM 2019 and DPM 2019 UR1.

 ::: moniker-end